nealcrook/nascom/ROM/bbug/README.md

     BBUG.asm

-Has was recreated by disassembly of the binary (see below).
+was recreated by disassembly of the binary (see below).
 BBUG was a 2Kbyte monitor in which the first 1Kbyte was a patched near-copy of NASBUG T2.
 This source code has been re-created by disassembling a BBUG ROM dump, making the labels/comments in the first 1Kbyte match NASBUG T2 (and highlighting the parts